S&P, Nasdaq rise to record closes

 “If there’s a strong nonfarm payrolls number this month and we start making progress on the unemployment rate, that changes the whole Fed narrative,” said Mike Zigmont, head of trading and research at Harvest Volatility Management in New York.

-Three of the 11 major S&P sector indexes rose, with technology (.SPLRCT) and consumer discretionary (.SPLRCD) stocks the top gainers, up 0.7% and 0.23%, respectively.
+Three of the 11 major S&P sector indexes rose, with technology and consumer discretionary stocks the top gainers, up 0.7% and 0.23%, respectively.

-Morgan Stanley (MS.N) jumped 3.4% after it doubled its dividend to 70 cents per share in the third quarter.
-JPMorgan Chase & Co (JPM.N), Bank of America Corp (BAC.N) and Goldman Sachs Group (GS.N) also raised their payouts. read more
+Morgan Stanley jumped 3.4% after it doubled its dividend to 70 cents per share in the third quarter.
+JPMorgan Chase & Co, Bank of America Corp and Goldman Sachs Group also raised their payouts.

 All three major Wall Street indexes are set for their fifth straight quarter of gains, boosted by ultra-loose monetary policy, a rebounding U.S. economy and robust corporate earnings.